What Is a Good A1C Level? Chart by Age and Risk Category

 1. Moderate Weight Loss

-Losing 5-10% of your body weight is one of the most effective ways to improve insulin sensitivity and lower A1C.
-For a 200-pound person, that is 10-20 pounds.
-You do not need to reach an ideal BMI; even partial weight loss makes a measurable difference.
+Losing 5-10% of your body weight is one of the most effective things you can do for blood sugar.
+At 200 pounds, that's 10-20 pounds.
+You don't need to hit your "ideal weight."
+Even partial loss makes a measurable difference in insulin sensitivity.
 Use the BMI Calculator to establish your starting point, and the Calorie Calculator to find a sustainable calorie target.

 2. Regular Physical Activity